ezsystems/ezplatform-http-cache/README.md

 The package will replace the services from the kernel, thus enabling the new features, such as multi-tagging.

+The application cache class needs to be customized.
+If you haven't changed the `AppCache` class, you can do so by setting the `SYMFONY_HTTP_CACHE_CLASS` environment variable:

+    export SYMFONY_HTTP_CACHE_CLASS='EzSystems\PlatformHttpCacheBundle\AppCache'

+Do not forget to restart your web server.

+Alternatively, if you use your own `AppCache` class, you will have to make it to extend from this class instead.

 ## Features

 ### `xkey` header on ContentView responses